helgadenes/Astrophysics_yachay/README.md

 ## Lecture notes

 The slides presented in class are in the folder called slides.
 The slides are mostly based on the book Arnab Rai Choudhuri: Astrophysics for physicists

-Slides will be updated regularly.

-## Contact

-hdenes@usfq.edu.ec